COUCH TO THE SUMMIT PERFORMANCE COACHING

 I also raced twice the Red Bull K3 race in Italy, that includes 3000m ascent in just 9km.
 This triple vertical KM race is a crazy hard race - essentially the pinnacle of vertical endurance races - that tested and challenged everything I had as an athlete.
 Especially in the heat of summer and topping out at 3500m altitude.

-Not everyone is gifted with a body that does everything we ask of it, but there is a lot we can do to build strength and resiliency and give ourselves the best shoot at meeting our high personal expectations.
+Not everyone is gifted with a body that does everything we ask of it, but there is a lot we can do to build strength and resiliency and give ourselves the best shot at meeting our high personal expectations.
 This has given me perspective and insight as coach that relates to the challenges developing athletes face that other coaches might not have.

 To inch everything out of my body, I have spent over 15 years obsessing over training science, exploring the minds and methods of the best coaches, observing how other athletes train, and also trail testing various approaches during my diverse trail running career as an elite level athlete.
 I intuitively know what works, having trained myself to a high level, and helped many athletes improve their health and fitness significantly which has given further insight into how my approaches effect other athletes.